Blog

 There are a few warning signs that mean you should absolutely skip the shower and call for help right away.
 If you see water leaking from the tank itself, especially if there are rusty spots, the tank's integrity is compromised.
 Another major red flag is any water near the electrical components or wiring.
 This creates a serious risk of electrical shock.
 For gas water heaters, if you smell gas, leave the area immediately and contact a professional.
 These situations are emergencies that require expert plumbing services to ensure your home and family are safe.

-The Dangers of Showering with a Leaking Water Heater
+The Risks of Showering with a Water Heater Leak

 A leaking water heater might seem like a minor annoyance, but it’s a problem you shouldn’t ignore.
 Beyond the puddle on your floor, a leak can create serious safety hazards for your home and family.
 Before you decide to hop in the shower, it’s important to understand the potential risks involved.
 From electrical shocks to unexpected bursts of scalding water, the dangers are real.
 Let's look at why that drip is a bigger deal than you might think.